spiral/docs/docs/en/http/routing.md

 ### Route to Action

-To point your route to the controller action specify route handler as `Spiral\Router\Target\Action`:
+To point your route to the controller action, specify the route handler as `Spiral\Router\Target\Action`:

 ```php
 namespace App\Bootloader;